JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

 .. function:: getinfeasibilityray(m::AbstractMathProgModel)

-    Returns a "Farkas" proof of infeasibility, i.e., an unbounded ray of the dual.
+    Returns a "Farkas" proof of infeasibility, i.e., an unbounded ray of the dual, for the linear constraints.
     Note that for some solvers, one must specify additional options for this ray to be computed.